zhuyie/learn/gpgpu/slide/slide.md

 ---
 # GPGPU
 - **G**eneral **P**urpose computation on **G**raphics **P**rocessing **U**nits.
-- [Unified shader model](https://en.wikipedia.org/wiki/Unified_shader_model) refers to a form of hardware in a GPU where **all of the shader stages** in the rendering pipeline (geometry, vertex, pixel, etc.) **have the same capabilities**.
+- [Unified shader model](https://en.wikipedia.org/wiki/Unified_shader_model) refers to a form of hardware in a GPU where **all of the shader stages** in the rendering pipeline (vertex, geometry, pixel, etc.) **have the same capabilities**.
 They can all read textures and buffers, and they use instruction sets that are almost identical.
+- They can do **generic computing** as well.

 ---
 # GPU Computing APIs